UG Stammkapital: Incorporating a company in Germany has never been easier

 Nevertheless, entrepreneurs should remember that the €1 of share capital is not the same as the start-up costs.
 You should also bear in mind that notary costs and fees for the commercial register (Handelsregister) and business registration also need to be factored in.

-Things to consider when determining your UG’s share capital (Stammkapital)
+Things to consider when determining your UG’s share capital

 Even though the UG is an excellent legal form, especially for start-ups, many aren’t aware that even a single euro entails a certain risk.
 Inadequate security with sufficient share capital can always also involve the risk of insolvency.

 Bear in mind that a CEO is generally obliged to file in good time in the event of insolvency.
 So give your UG sufficient share capital or think about doing a capital increase at some point.
-This enables you to plan for the long-term and avoid liquidity bottlenecks.
+This enables you to plan for the long term and avoid liquidity bottlenecks.

-The UG has is obligated to set aside reserves.
+The UG is obligated to set aside reserves.
 This means that 25% of the annual profit must be retained as a reserve.
 This must be continued until the share capital of a GmbH, i.e. € 25,000, is reached.
 The UG can then be converted into a GmbH.

 A UG is therefore ideally suited as a starting legal form if you wish to establish a GmbH but do not have the necessary share capital.
-Because as soon as the €25,000 are reached, you can turn your UG into a GmbH.
+Because as soon as the €25,000 is reached, you can turn your UG into a GmbH.

 Got questions about setting up a business in Germany?